troclaux/notes/aws.md

   - e.g. servers, storage, network, databases, etc

 - types of pricing in AWS
-  - pay for compute time
+  - pay for compute time: EC2, Lambda, Fargate
-  - pay for data stored in the cloud
+  - pay for data stored in the cloud: S3, EBS, RDS
   - pay only for data transfer out of the cloud
-    - data transfer in is free
+    - data transfer into aws is free

 - options to manage aws
   - aws management console